-Vinyl siding is cheap, quick to install and easy to maintain, making it seem the ideal cladding solution for your home.
+Vinyl siding is cheap, quick to install, and easy to maintain, making it seem the ideal cladding solution for your home.
 Or is it?
 Architects and designers detest this material for aesthetic reasons, but vinyl may be even more evil than it is unattractive.
 Here are the seven deadly sins of vinyl house siding, exposed:

-So, where does that scrap siding end up?
+Where does that scrap siding end up?
 A landfill.

-3. Vinyl Siding Does Not Get Recycled
+3. Does Not Get Recycled

 Sure, vinyl siding CAN be recycled, but usually it's not: according to Greenpeace International, "currently less than 1 percent of PVC is materially 'recycled'."
 The reason?
 Recycling post-consumer PVC is both difficult and expensive.
 When you think of recycling plastic, that typically means polyethylene terephthalate (PETE), the type used to make soda bottles and other household products.
 Most recycling centers won't accept items containing PVC.
 Once siding arrives to the landfill, it's usually burned; and as you know, that's a really bad idea.
 According to the EPA, PVC incineration "is the largest known source of dioxin emissions in the United States" (Environmental News Bulletin, Backyard Burning Could be Major Source of Dioxins Washington, DC, January 4, 2000).

 4. Will Not Drastically Reduce Your Energy Bill